 "Our overall opinion is that generally adequate and effective control and governance processes were in place to manage the achievement of the organisation's objectives.
 We have, however, identified weaknesses that require addressing."

-The weaknesses referred to are listed in Appendix 2 of the Internal Audit Annual report and relate to limited opinions in the areas of: Absence Management and Wellbeing, Force Management of MFSS Arrangements, Seized property and General Data Protection Requirements (GDPR)
+The weaknesses referred to set out in the Internal Audit Annual report and relate to limited opinions in the areas of: General Data Protection Requirements (GDPR) and Payroll.

-The Chief Constable received a similar Internal Audit opinion.
+The OPFCC received a similar Internal Audit opinion.